 These quarters were knocked down in the early 1960s by hurricane Betsy.
 Spirits Hall, moved to Woodland in 1998, now sits on the site that had seen all of this pain and suffering.
 We felt that this had a healing effect on the property.

-Bradish Johnson, the third son who eventually owned Woodland, died in 1897 and his heirs sold the property to the Wilkinsons, who owned it until 1997.
+Bradish Johnson, the third son who eventually owned Woodland, died in 1897.
+His heirs sold the property to the Wilkinsons, who owned it until 1997.
 The Creppels, Claire, Jacques and son Foster, bought it at a public auction in a terrible state of disrepair.
 It was completely renovated in 1997-1998 and opened in 1999 as a beautifully restored nine room country inn.

 The Old Cabin ❘ Before & After